brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I made 6 town stops:
 * Bennington, in and out to pick up a box at the PO and to have lunch.
 * Manchester, NERO and an overnight at the Hampton Inn.
-* Killington, NERO and an overnight at the North Star.
-Lunch and the Inn at the Long Trail.
+* Killington, NERO and an overnight at the North Star Lodge.
+Lunch at the Inn at Long Trail.
+(NOTE: The name notwithstanding, this inn **is not** on the Long Trail, but rather is on a blue-blaze coming down from Killington.
+The walk east on VT4 to the inn takes about 25 minutes and is worthwhile).
-* Warren, NERO and an overnight at the West Hill House B&B.
+* Warren, NERO and an overnight at the [West Hill House B&B](https://westhillbb.com/).
-* Waterbury, NERO and a ZERO at the Old Stagecoach Inn.
+* Waterbury, NERO and a ZERO at the [Old Stagecoach Inn](https://oldstagecoach.com/).
-* Johnson, in and out to resupply and to have lunch.
+* Johnson, in and out to resupply at the [Johnson Hardware Store](https://jhrvt.com/) and to have lunch at the [Maplefields](https://maplefields.com/).

 I was happy with this plan.
 I only had one day off with no hiking (Waterbury), but this zero day was essential for physical and mental recovery, particularly between Camel's Hump